kixlab/xproj-backend/README.md

 - You need [Docker](https://www.docker.com/get-docker) to run locally.
 It's very easy to set up on all platforms.
 - `docker-compose up -d` for setting up the containers.
 This will take a while.
 - `docker-compose run web python3 manage.py migrate` for database setup
+- `docker-compose run web python3 manage.py createsuperuser` to make a new admin account
 - Run `./scripts/initial_load.sh` to load spatial and promise data.
 This will take a while.

+## Update

+If you're update a previous installation, run

+- `docker-compose build`
+- `docker-compose run web python3 manage.py migrate`

+and then restart the containers.

 ## How to run